 The Freedom Trail will take you to 16 historically relevant locations.

-This is a great way to see the city while absorbing the unique history at the same time.More Info (click to expand)
+This is a great way to see the city while absorbing the unique history at the same time.More Info (click to show for all)

 2. Eat lobster and clam chowder